sulaksha-aththanayaka/FYP-Server/README.md

-# This is the back end of the FYP pojrect
+# This is the back end of the FYP project